kgateway-dev/kgateway/docs/content/guides/gloo_federation/getting_started.md

 ```
 NAME                      AGE
-kind-remote-gloo-system   95m
+remote-gloo-system   95m
 ```

-You have now successfully deployed Gloo Federation and added a remote cluster to the configuration.
+You have now successfully deployed Gloo Federation with a remote cluster to the configuration.

 ## Next Steps

-With a successful deployment of Gloo Federation, now might be a good time to read a bit more about the concepts behind Gloo Federation or you can try out the Service Failover feature.
+With a successful deployment of Gloo Federation, now might be a good time to read a bit more about the concepts behind Gloo Federation or you can try creating some Federated Configurations or the Service Failover feature.